kkots/ggxrd_freecam/README.md

-; Takes a screenshot and saves it at screenshotPath path ; To take screenshots over a transparent background you need to go to the game's ; Display Settings and turn off Post-Effects, then use blackBackgroundToggle.
+; Takes a screenshot and saves it at screenshotPath path ; To take screenshots over a transparent background you need to go to the game's ; Display Settings and turn off Post-Effects (or use turnOffPostEffectWhenMakingBackgroundBlack ; or togglePostEffectOnOff for this), then use blackBackgroundToggle.
 ; Then screenshots will film character over transparent background ; If the dontUseScreenshotTransparency setting is true, screenshot will be without ; transparency anyway